-When executing a near call, the processor does the following (see Figure 4-4):
+When executing a near call, the processor does the following (refer to Figure 4-2):

 - 1. Pushes the current value of the EIP register on the stack. - 2.
 Loads the offset of the called procedure in the EIP register. - 3.
 Begins execution of the called procedure.